robertdebock/ansible-role-common/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-common.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-common)

-Provides common functionality for your system.
+The purpose of this role is to configure common things on your system.

-These functions include:
-- Setting the nameserver.
-- Setting the hostname. (and optionally reboot)
-- Fill /etc/hosts.

 Example Playbook
 ----------------